angli339/unet_yeast_bf/README.md

 This minimal post-processing pipeline makes the model faster than several alternative methods we evaluated while remaining effective at excluding out-of-focus cells and robust to morphological variation, including elongated cell shapes.

-Representative training images, evaluation images, and benchmark results are shown below:
+Representative training images, evaluation images, and benchmark results (with a single NVIDIA GTX 1070 GPU) are shown below:

 ![Training data, evaluation, and benchmark](.github/unet_supplemental_figure.jpg)